-It's usually too much for a kitten to meet a lot of people at once.
-Let them meet each new person individually and give them plenty of time to rest between introductions.
+It’s usually too much for a kitten to meet lots of people at once.
+Let them meet each knew person individually and give them plenty of time to rest between introductions.

 Let your kitten approach them